DeepTutor: Towards Agentic Personalized Tutoring: DeepTutor Framework

-We address this with the \emph{Trace Forest}~$\mathcal{F}$, a hierarchical, multi-resolution data structure in which each tree records one complete tutoring interaction as a semantically searchable artifact.
-Nodes are organized into three levels of granularity. \emph{Level~1} stores session-level metadata and a global summary, capturing the overall topic, outcome, and duration of the interaction. \emph{Level~2} captures intermediate planning units produced during task decomposition, each recording a sub-goal, its status, and a condensed rationale. \emph{Level~3} preserves fine-grained execution records, including tool outputs, retrieved evidence, and validation outcomes.
-Every node carries a dense embedding computed from its textual content, enabling similarity-based retrieval across the entire forest~\citep{packer2023memgpt,qin2025himem,yang2025gmemory}.
+While the knowledge base captures \emph{what the course teaches}, the dynamic memory captures \emph{how the individual learner has engaged with it}.
+Central to this component is the \textit{Trace Forest} $\mathcal{F}$, where each tree records one complete tutoring interaction as a multi-resolution, semantically searchable artifact.
+Nodes are organized into three levels: \textit{Level~1} stores session-level input and a global summary; \textit{Level~2} captures intermediate planning units from task decomposition; and \textit{Level~3} preserves fine-grained execution records including tool outputs, evidence, and validation outcomes.
+Every node carries a dense embedding, enabling similarity-based retrieval across the entire forest.
+This design is inspired by recent agent memory systems that externalize long-term context and organize experience hierarchically across reusable workflows or interaction traces~\citep{packer2023memgpt,wang2024agentworkflowmemory,qin2025himem,yang2025gmemory}.
+The concrete node types at each level are task-specific and detailed alongside the respective pipelines (\S\ref{sec:solve}--\S\ref{sec:generate}). \DTTightBetween

-A new trace tree is created at the end of each tutoring session.
-The three-level structure is populated incrementally as the session progresses: the planner creates Level~2 nodes when it decomposes a problem, the executor appends Level~3 nodes as it processes each sub-goal, and a post-session summarizer generates the Level~1 root from the completed tree.

-The multi-resolution design reflects a deliberate trade-off between flat conversation logs (easy to store but expensive to search) and fixed-size summaries (compact but detail-lossy).
-The three-level hierarchy allows the system to operate at the right resolution for each task: session summaries for long-range trends, planning-level nodes for conceptual trajectories, and execution-level nodes for recalling exactly \emph{how} a student arrived at a particular misunderstanding.

-Rather than treating $\mathcal{F}$ as a passive archive, we expose it through a programmatic \emph{TraceToolkit} with three operations: \textsc{SearchTrace} performs semantic retrieval across all trees and levels, ranking nodes by embedding similarity to the current query and returning results with their ancestry paths so that fine-grained nodes can be interpreted in the context of their parent session. \textsc{ListTraces} supports filtered enumeration by time range, topic, or outcome, enabling agents to quickly survey recent activity or locate sessions on a particular subject. \textsc{ReadNodes} provides full-content access to one or more nodes together with ancestry-path reconstruction, allowing an agent to drill down from a session summary to the exact execution record that produced a specific misconception diagnosis.
-This toolkit is available to every agent in the system, making past interactions a first-class resource that can be consulted as readily as the knowledge base itself.